WeiHsiangChu/EEC289_hw3/README.md

 1. **Nearest Neighbor (NN) Initialization**
    - Start from a selected node.
    - Repeatedly visit the closest unvisited node.
-   - Generates an initial Hamiltonian cycle quickly.
+   - Generates an initial cycle quickly.

 2. **2-opt Local Search Optimization**
-   - Iteratively removes two edges and reconnects them if the new configuration shortens the tour.
+   - Iteratively removes two edges and reconnects them if the new configuration shortens the path.
    - Continues until no further improvement is found (local optimum).

 3. **Multiple Random Restarts Under 60 Seconds**